Looking for a poodle rescue in Florida? You may not be alone in your search.

 Coastal Poodle Rescue (CPR) is a non-profit 501(c)(3) corporation.
 They are an all-volunteer-run establishment that helps poodles in-need.
 Their service area is in the eastern, coastal corridor of Florida from Duval to Dade County.

-All dogs in their care are spayed/neutered, are up-to-date on vaccinations, micro-chipped, tested for heartworms and other parasites, have a thorough vet exam, and are treated, if possible, for any known conditions found before adoption.
-All known medical information is disclosed to new owners.
+All dogs in their care are spayed/neutered, are up-to-date on vaccinations, micro-chipped, tested for heartworms and other parasites.

 The dogs are placed in foster homes that provide love and patience to help the animals adjust before being adopted.
 This allows the foster home to evaluate each dog for behavior and temperament issues.
 A dog’s stay in foster care can vary from several days to several months, depending upon the dog’s condition and needs.